 My research deals with indigenous rights in the midst of the climate crisis and environmental crisis.
 My goal is to identify assimilating social structures and to strengthen a more ecologically sustainable future and the well-being of the Sámi people as part of a just transition in cooperation with Sámi communities, human rights activists, and researchers.

-Since January 2018 I have been working full-time on a non-fiction book & research project about the assimilation experiences of the Finnish Sámi Indigenous people and the ownership of the arctic nature in Sámi native region.
-I collaborate with journalist and co-author Jaana Kanninen, our book will be published in 2019 by Kustantamo S&S. The project is funded by Kone Foundation and the Association of Finnish Non-fiction Writers.
+Between 2018-2019 I worked full-time on a non-fiction book & research project about the assimilation of the Finnish Sámi Indigenous people and the ownership of the Sámi Homeland.
+I collaborated with journalist and co-author Jaana Kanninen, our book Vastatuuleen was published in October 2019 by Kustantamo S&S. The project was funded by Kone Foundation and the Association of Finnish Non-fiction Writers.

-As a freelance journalist and documentary photographer I contribute mainly to Yle News, Yle Radio 1 and Maailman Kuvalehti magazine, as well I collaborate with many other media and organizations, most recently with the Finnish League for Human Rights, also I’m a blogger at Image magazine.
-I’m a member of the The Finnish Association of Photojournalists and the Association for Investigative Journalism in Finland.
+As a freelance journalist and documentary photographer I contribute mainly to Helsingin Sanomat, Yle News, Yle Radio 1, and Maailman Kuvalehti magazine, as well as collaborate with many other media and organizations, most recently with Amnesty, Finnish League for Human Rights and WWF Finland.
+I’m a member of The Finnish Association of Photojournalists and the Association for Investigative Journalism in Finland.

 Also, I’m trained to work as a human rights observer with EAPPI program based in Jerusalem, during spring 2014 I worked as an observer for three months in the Occupied Palestinian territories in Eastern Jerusalem and West Bank.